By Kelly Dent

 With almost half of your customers preferring to talk to a chatbot than an actual person when they need assistance, this workshop could help give your business a huge advantage.
 Bob Potterveld, Senior Consultant at AWS, will show you how to deploy a “question and answer” bot using QnABot and Lex-Web-UI.

 Thursday 29 November, 11:30am–1:45pm

 Aria West, Level 3, Ironwood 1

-Make sure you visit Jefferson Frank at booth 438 to pick up your free copy of our first-ever Jefferson Frank Salary Survey.
+Make sure you visit Jefferson Frank at booth 438 to pick up your free copy of our first-ever Jefferson Frank Careers and Hiring Guide.
 It’s the most comprehensive study of professionals working within AWS and includes fascinating insights into salaries and benefits, as well as current and forthcoming trends across the world.